China to put on huge show of force for World War Two anniversary

 Many Western leaders will be conspicuous by their absence, nervous about appearing on the same stage as people like Putin and about the message China is sending to a region already worried by Beijing's growing military assertiveness, especially in the South China Sea.

-Xi has set great store on military modernization and the morning parade will be the high point of China's celebrations for the war's end.
+Xi has set great store on military modernisation and the morning parade will be the high point of China's celebrations for the war's end.

 A large number of new weapons systems will be shown, from ballistic missiles to bombers.